brodyee/STATS503DataChallenge/data/README.md

 `Training set for trainData.csv` is the training dataset for trainData, it has 4962 observations, which is 70% of the trainData.
 There is no NA value as the data imputation is applied.
 I first splited the training set into two groups by outcome, then for each group filter by AdmissionType and numTest = 1, and calculate the mean of the test_mean, which is used to replace the NA values.
 Some of the tests do not have observations that numTest = 1, then use the range <= median of test_range as limitation to filter the data.
 For example, the RespRate does not have observation such that numTest = 1 for some AdmissionType, so instead of being filtered by AdmissionType and numTest =1 it is filtered by AdmissionType and range <= 13, as the median value of RespRate_range is around 13.

 `Test set for trainData.csv` is the test set for trainData, it has 2127 observations, which is 30% of the trainData.
 Using the same way described above to perform data imputation.

+`trainData_imputed_outcome.csv` is the training dataset for trainData (70% split).
+After split, dataset is sorted by outcome only.
+Within the same outcome result group, NA values for (mean, max, min) are calculated by median of present values // (range, StoF, numTest) are imputed as zero.

+`testData_imputed_outcome.csv` shares same manner with the traindata.